kgruiz/concat-zsh/Docs/README.md

 ## Usage

-The `concat` function provides options to customize how files are merged.
+The `concat` function offers various options to customize how files are merged.
 Below are detailed instructions on its usage.

 ### Basic Syntax